W. H. Burford & Sons

-W. H. Burford and Sons was a soap and candle-making business founded in Adelaide in 1840 by William Henville Burford (1807–1895), an English butcher who arrived in the new colony in 1838.
-It was one of the earliest soapmakers in Australia, and up to the 1960s when it closed, the oldest.
+W. H. Burford and Sons was a soap and candle-making business founded in Adelaide, Australia in 1840 by William Henville Burford (1807–1895), an English butcher who arrived in the new colony in 1838.
+It was one of the earliest soap makers in Australia and, up to the 1960s when it closed, the oldest.

-In 1878 he took his two sons Benjamin and William into partnership as W. H. Burford & Sons.

-Its expansion, (in the latter part of the 19th century and early part of the 20th century, at the hands of son William Burford) accompanied by a number of takeovers, made it the dominant soap manufacturer in South Australia and Western Australia.
+In 1878, Burford took his two sons, Benjamin and William, into partnership as W. H. Burford & Sons.
+The expansion of the company, in the latter part of the 19th century and early part of the 20th century, at the hands of son William Burford, accompanied by a number of takeovers, made it the dominant soap manufacturer in South Australia and Western Australia.
 Its founders were noted public figures in the young city of Adelaide.

-W. H. Burford and Sons was in turn taken over by J. Kitchen & Sons, who became Lever & Kitchen, part of the British Lever Brothers empire, which in 1930 merged with Dutch Margarine Unie to form the multi-national Unilever.
+W. H. Burford and Sons was in turn taken over by J. Kitchen & Sons, which became Lever & Kitchen, part of the British Lever Brothers empire, which in 1930 merged with Dutch Margarine Unie to form the multi-national Unilever.

 W. H. Burford and Sons

 Factories

-W. H. Burford's first factory was on the corner of Grenfell Street and East Terrace, later the site of an Adelaide Electric Supply Company's building, (AESC became the Electricity Trust of S.A. – ETSA – in 1946) and in 1989, the Tandanya National Aboriginal Cultural Institute.
+W. H. Burford's first factory was on the corner of Grenfell Street and East Terrace, later the site of an Adelaide Electric Supply Company building.

-Initially it was little more than a tin shed in a vacant field.
-During one of the recessions that faced the colony, Burford was forced to sell the land then lease it back to keep the business running.
+Initially, the factory was little more than a tin shed in a vacant field.
+During one of the recessions that faced the colony, to keep the business running, Burford was forced to sell the land and lease it back.